Cars Toons: Mater's Tall Tales

+The series presumably takes place between the events of Cars and Cars 2 (sometime after Mater and the Ghostlight), seeing as it was aired mostly before 2011, and judging by Lighting McQueen retaining his "Radiator Springs" appearance from the end of Cars.
+This doesn't apply for the "Time Travel Mater" episode though, where he retains his "World Grand Prix" appearance from Cars 2 and Mater's Tall Tales: Tales from Radiator Springs, while in the flashbacks of "Unidentified Flying Mater" and "Rescue Squad Mater", he has his appearance from the original film.

 All Cars Toons in Mater's Tall Tales follow a shared formula: Each episode opens with Mater saying, "If I'm lying, I'm crying!" and then the title card.
 Next, McQueen and Mater see something that results in the latter proceeding to tell the former a “tall tale” about something he supposedly did in the past, before the action shifts to the flashback of Mater's story.
-At a midway point, the action briefly shifts back to Mater and McQueen in which McQueen questions Mater over whether the events in the story actually occurred (or in some episodes asks him what he did next), resulting in Mater proclaiming that McQueen was also involved.
+At a midway point, the action briefly shifts back to Mater and McQueen in which McQueen questions Mater over whether the events in the story actually occurred (or in some episodes asks him what he did next), resulting in Mater proclaiming that McQueen was also involved ("You was there too!").
 The flashback then resumes with McQueen's sudden and usually unwilling participation in the story's events.
 After Mater finishes his tall tale, McQueen denies the fact that Mater's tale is real before one or more characters/elements involved in the story coincidentally appear to McQueen's shock (with the exceptions of "Tokyo Mater", "Unidentified Flying Mater" and "Time Travel Mater"), paradoxically suggesting that Mater's story really happened.

 All episodes also feature Mia and Tia and various pit crew forklifts in supporting roles (with the exception of "Time Travel Mater").

 Tales from Radiator Springs

-All Cars Toons in Tales from Radiator Springs follow the daily lives of McQueen, Mater and their friends in their hometown Radiator Springs, following the events of Cars 2.
+All Cars Toons in Tales from Radiator Springs follow the daily lives of McQueen, Mater and their friends in their hometown Radiator Springs, the shorts are set between the events of Cars 2 and Cars 3.